Simeon Gannett Reed: Oregon

 Late in 1852, Reed started a mercantile in Rainier, Oregon, along the Columbia River downstream from Portland.
 After a short time, he relocated to Portland and became friends with William S. Ladd, a local merchant.
 In 1854, Amanda sailed to San Francisco to reunite with Reed, and accompanied Caroline Ames Elliott, Ladd's sweetheart who he married in San Francisco.
 In 1855, Reed became a clerk for Ladd, and in 1859 he became a partner in the company, which was then known as Ladd, Reed, & Co.

 In May 1860, Reed, Jacob Kamm, and John C. Ainsworth founded the Oregon Steam Navigation Company, a conglomerate of several river shipping companies plying the Columbia and Willamette rivers.
 Reed held 128 shares in the company, which even during the economic depression of 1873 produced $300,000 in dividends.
 Reed was also vice president of the firm.
 He built a mansion at First and Harrison streets in 1868, where the other wealthy residents were also constructing large homes.

 In April 1880, the Oregon Steam Navigation Company merged with the companies of Henry Villard and Ben Holladay to form the Oregon Railway and Navigation Company.
 This created a single transportation conglomerate encompassing river shipping, stagecoach, and railroad ventures.
 Reed focused his energy now on meeting the demand for steel he anticipated due to Villard's Northern Pacific railroad.
 But Reed's Oregon Iron and Steel Company at Oswego suffered a lack of investment and never started production of the steel rails Reed expected; Reed lost half a million dollars in the venture.

 Reed and Ladd also operated a hobby farm of more than 8000 acres, on which they raised livestock and held harness races, in the area where Reedville, Oregon now stands, with Reed as namesake.

 Death and legacy

-On November 7, 1895, Simeon Reed died while in California at his retirement home.
+On November 7, 1895, Simeon Reed died while in California at his retirement home, "Carmelita", in Pasadena.
 His estate, worth millions of dollars, was left to Amanda, with instructions to use it to assist in the cultural and intellectual development of Portland.
 Amanda died in 1904 without much progress towards Simeon's instructions.

 In 1908, Amanda's estate established Reed College in Portland.
 William M. Ladd (son of Reed's former partner William S. Ladd) provided the lands on which the college stands today, and almost all of Reed's estate was passed on to the college, Reed having left no heirs.
 Simeon and Amanda Reed are buried near the family plot of Jacob Kamm in Portland's River View Cemetery.

 Reed Street, in Northwest Portland, is named for him.